I am assistant professor of philosophy of science at the Faculty of Philosophy of the University of Groningen and at University College Groningen.

 As a PhD student in physics I co-authored three papers on high-temperature superconductivity and its relation to anti-ferromagnetism in a simple model of fermions on a lattice, the so-called Hubbard model (see here for the final installment of the series).
 This work is based on a renormalization group approach to the development of which my physics PhD supervisor Christof Wetterich made decisive contributions.

 I have many further philosophical interests, for example in the philosophy of mind and the philosophy of biology.
-In addition, I am fascinated by evolutionary psychology and very interested in how its insights may help us structure human society in a fair way that allows people to flourish.
+In addition, I am fascinated by evolutionary psychology and very interested in how its insights may help us structure human society in a fair way that allows everyone to flourish.

 University College Groningen